godsgood33/point-tracker/README.md

 # Point Tracker

-This plugin is essential a form builder, but for challenges and contests.
-After installation, a site admin needs to create a challenge inserting a name, start and end dates, a description, and decide if they want to require users to be approved.
+This plugin is essentially a form builder, but for challenges and contests.
+After installation, a site admin needs to create a challenge inserting a name, start and end dates, a description, and decide if they want to require users to be approved (which requires site account).

 There is a global option under Settings -> PT Settings for requiring the participants be logged into an account before they are allowed to access any of the challenge pages.

-Once saved, the admin then navigates to the Activities admin menu and after selecting the challenge they just created, they add activities they want the participants to complete.
+Once saved, the admin then navigates to the Point Tracker -> Activities admin menu and after selecting the challenge they just created, they add activities they want the participants to complete.
 The following fields are allowed:

 - Type (checkbox, text, radio, number)
 - Name (short name not displayed)